sderosiaux/golb/src/pages/2019-08-23-cqrs/index.md

 # Events

 It's not mandatory to broadcast Events with CQRS.
 It's just a _natural_ way of working with it.
 Events are emitted when _Aggregates_ are updated.
 They are broadcast to "who wants to hear" (others and itself).
-It's very useful to make systems reactive and independants.
+It's very useful to make systems reactive and independant.

 Here is a list of events: